RitaDee/one_way_react_ror/README.md

 ## ⭐️ Show your support <a name="support"></a>

-If you like this project please leave a STAR to the [Github repo](https://github.com/donmark2k/ hello_rails_frontend/)
+If you like this project please leave a STAR

 <p align="right">(<a href="#readme-top">back to top</a>)</p>